 This is the city of famous poets such as Hafez and Sa’adi as well as historical sites from different eras stretching back 6,000 years ago.

-Is one of Persia’s greatest poets who has impressed the world with his poetic mastery.
+He is one of Persia’s greatest poets who has impressed the world with his poetic mastery.
 Most importantly, in his ghazals, he deals with love.
 In another word, he is the voice of love.

 He is a poet, philosopher, and mystic.
 In 13 Century Sa’adi collects all his experiences from his travels to different countries and cities in verse and rhyme prose in two books, Boustan and Golestan.
 These two books inform and inspire the reader.